At Onsego, a website that publishes high school equivalency prep courses, they say that every student is now capable of passing the GED Math subtest.

 They have launched a new course that makes the process easy, smooth, and short.
 With the Onsego GED Math course, you can get all set for the GED Math test in just a few weeks if you sign up for their new “Scientific Calculator Course.”

 For many students, passing the Math portion of the GED® test is a challenge.
 Fear of what Math is all about and often multiple failures of passing GED Math are the main reasons why students give up studying for the GED test entirely.

 Well, hard to blame them.
-Not every student is good at math and many people will never need math to have a successful career or lead a good life.
-Not every position requires workers to understand how they should solve quadratic equations or calculate slopes of lines.
+Not every student is good at math, and many people will never need math to have a successful career or lead a good life.
+Not every position requires workers to understand how they should solve quadratic equations or calculate the slopes of lines.

 To help GED students overcome these challenges, the Onsego team has developed a course that explains how to use the TI-30 XS Scientific Calculator to ace the Math portion of the GED test.

 As such, there’s nothing new about using the TI-30 XS Scientific Calculator on the GED Math test.
 Using the calculator is allowed on the second part of the GED Math subtest, and GED Testing Service is including this calculator on the computer screen as well.

 But the people at Onsego found it pretty remarkable that just a tiny percentage of all GED test-takers genuinely understand how to deal with complex Math questions by using the scientific calculator.
 That’s why they created this course.